-- A. The Regulation of Generic Drugs in the U.S. Is Structured to Create a Competitive Market for the Benefit of Consumers - 80.
-Since the implementation of the Drug Price Competition and Patent Term Restoration Act (known as the "Hatch-Waxman Act") in 1984, generic drugs have had a significant impact on healthcare in the U.S., resulting in tens of billions of dollars in annual savings for consumers and the overall healthcare system.
+- A. The Regulation of Generic Drugs in the U.S. Is Structured to Create a Competitive Market for the Benefit of Consumers - Restoration Act (known as the "Hatch-Waxman Act") in 1984, generic drugs have had a significant impact on healthcare in the U.S., resulting in tens of billions of dollars in annual savings for consumers and the overall healthcare system.
 The Hatch-Waxman Act was initially enacted to simplify the regulatory hurdles for bringing generic drugs to market and eliminated the prior requirement that generic drug companies file costly New Drug Applications ("NDA") to obtain FDA approval.
 The Hatch-Waxman Act is designed to get less expensive generic drugs into the hands of consumers expeditiously.
 Under the revised process, generic drug companies can instead file an ANDA.
 A generic drug company that submits an ANDA generally is not required to include clinical trial data to establish the safety and efficacy of the drug.
-Instead, the company can "piggyback" on the safety and efficacy data supplied by the original NDA holder for a given drug. - 91.
+Instead, the company can "piggy-back" on the safety and efficacy data supplied by the original NDA holder for a given drug. - 55.
 Generic drugs must meet certain bioequivalence and pharmaceutical equivalence standards set by the FDA to ensure that the generic drug is essentially an exact substitute for the brand-name drug.
 To receive FDA approval through an ANDA, a generic drug must contain the same active ingredient, in the same dosage form, in the same strength, to be bioequivalent to the original brand-name version approved by the FDA through an NDA.
 The FDA uses a review process to ensure that brand-name and generic drugs that are rated "therapeutically equivalent" have the same clinical effect and safety profile.
 According to the FDA: "[p]roducts classified as therapeutically equivalent can be substituted with the full expectation that the substituted product will produce the same clinical effect and safety profile as the prescribed product."
 The FDA assigns generics that are deemed to be therapeutically equivalent to their brand-name counterparts an "AB" rating.

-92. The Hatch-Waxman Act also provides a 180-day exclusivity period for the first generic drug company that files an ANDA and simultaneously challenges the validity of the patent for a brand-name drug.
+56. The Hatch-Waxman Act also provides a 180-day exclusivity period for the first generic drug company that files an ANDA and simultaneously challenges the validity of the patent for a brand-name drug.
 This exclusivity period, which allows the generic drug company to market its generic version free from competition, is intended to spur generic drug companies to provide alternatives to brand-name drugs.
 When generic drugs enter the market, they are often priced well below the brand-name drugs and quickly take a large market share from the brand-name drug company.
 The first generic drug will generally be priced 15% to 20% below the brand-name drug.
 Once the exclusivity period ends and more generic versions enter the market, the price of the generic drugs continues to fall and their combined share of the market for that drug, relative to the brand-name equivalent, continues to grow.
 The price of the generic versions of a given drug can fall to as little as 10% to 20% of the original price for the brand-name drug.
 This competition allows purchasers to buy the generic equivalent of a brand-name drug at substantially lower prices.
-As Stephen W. Schondelmeyer, Professor of Management & Economics at the University of Minnesota, College of Pharmacy, explained in his testimony before the Senate HELP Committee:
+As Stephen W. Schondelmeyer, Professor of Management &